aws/eks-distro/README.md

 ## Releases

-Full documentation for releases can be found on https://distro.eks.amazonaws.com
+Full documentation for releases can be found on https://distro.eks.amazonaws.com.

+To receive notifications about new EKS-D releases, subscribe to the EKS-D updates SNS topic:
+`arn:aws:sns:us-east-1:379412251201:eks-distro-updates`

 ### Kubernetes 1-18